cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 Run Records and Schedules
 -------------------------

-To see all the runs of a selected program (Flows, MapReduce programs, Spark programs, workflows, and Services), issue an HTTP GET to the program’s URL with the ``runs`` parameter.
+To see all the runs of a selected program (flows, MapReduce programs, Spark programs, workflows, and Services), issue an HTTP GET to the program’s URL with the ``runs`` parameter.
 This will return a JSON list of all runs for the program, each with a start time, end time and program status::